 Management's Statement

-The Executive Board and Board of Directors have today considered and adopted the Annual Report of Schlumberger Danmark ApS for the financial year 1 January - 31 December 2020.
+The Executive Board have today considered and adopted the Annual Report of Schlumberger Danmark ApS for the financial year 1 January - 31 December 2023.

 The Annual Report is prepared in accordance with the Danish Financial Statements Act.